PetyrB2/Team3FinalProject-v2.0/README.md

 Back-end: Chai, Mongoose, Nodemon, Stripe, cors, chai-http
 ### Installing
 Copy the repository from GitHub and run npm i to install dependencies in package.son and back-end’s package.json…

+You can do this by going to the Team3FinalProject main dirextory and run npm i
+Also go to the src/backend dir and run the same command. npm i
 ### Running
 In terminal windows  type npm start…
 ### Testing